trantako/trantako.github.io/_drawing/heidi.md

   <img src="/assets/images/drawing/heidi_edited.jpg" style="transition: none; webkit-transition: none">
 </div>

 *"Heidi".
 Pencil on paper, 2015.*
 {: style="text-align: center;"}

-> Move the slider to see the difference between the original, scanned pencil drawing and the final, edited image file.
+> Move the slider to see the difference between the original, scanned pencil drawing, and the final, edited image file.

 Edits:
 - white balance (remove the yellow hue of the scanned image)